NickRiccardi/ABC_neuroimaging/stimuli_and_design/README.md

 # Stimuli and Design

 This folder contains stimuli used in the ABC@UofSC project for language task fMRI and EEG.
 There were two tasks: passage listening and word reading.
+Pictures and audio files can be found at: https://osf.io/buk34/

 ## Folders and files for 'fMRI_passage' task